gambio/docs/docs/ADRs/index.md

+# ADRs

-# We are going to create architectural decision records
+## We are going to create architectural decision records

 **Created:** 2019-11-28 by Mirko